 Funded by: Innovate UK

-The project aims to develop a software program to identify critical trade relationships, which is not directly relevant to understanding international classifications underpinning trade measurement.
+The project aims to develop a software program to identify critical international trade opportunities for SMEs, which partially addresses the question by focusing on trade intelligence and supply chain expansion.